bit-bots/TORSO_21_dataset/README.md

 ### Usage

-You then need to source the environment in your shell to run the scripts.
+To run the tools you need to source the poetry environment in your shell.

 ```
 poetry shell